datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

 ## Any questions?

 If you have any questions, feel free to email us at <hacktoberfest@datenanfragen.de> or write a comment here.
-If you need help or guidance working with our project and repositiories, ask away!
+If you need help or guidance working with our project and repositories, ask away!
 The best place for specific questions are the corresponding GitHub issues.

 Happy hacking!